CloudChi/FX-Framework/Script_Folders_Module.md

   - Do not contain logic
   - Not versioned
   - Call scripts in another Module's Public subfolder
-    - Modules copied to another file need to repoint these scripts
+    - Modules copied to another file only need to repoint these scripts

 - Config
   - Can contain logic